SimKennedy/morph-template/README.md

 ###Notes on the Spend Network morph scrapers for spend files. (sp_)

+For all future scrapers and edits to old scrapers, use the code from 'scraper_template.py'

 Where possible, try to stick to the template, editing only the 'VARIABLES' and 'SCRAPE DATA' sections.
 This is to keep future editing easier and possible with Search/Replace function.